Sean Chandler: Carolina Panthers

 On October 23, 2020, Chandler was signed by the Carolina Panthers off the Giants practice squad.
 He was reunited with Panthers' head coach Matt Rhule, who previously served as his head coach at Temple.
 Chandler was waived by the Panthers on November 21, 2020, and re-signed to the practice squad three days later.
 He signed a reserve/future contract with the Panthers on January 4, 2021.

 On March 15, 2022, Chandler signed a one-year contract extension with the Panthers.

 Chandler was suspended the first two games of the 2023 season for violating the league’s policy on performance-enhancing substances.

+Arizona Cardinals

+On August 15, 2023, Chandler signed with the Arizona Cardinals.
+On August 28, Chandler was released by the Cardinals as part of final roster cuts before the start of the season.

+Washington Commanders

+On October 10, 2023, the Washington Commanders signed Chandler to their practice squad.
+He became a free agent when his practice squad contract expired after the season.